-HLTH 212 HEALTH ASSESSMENT
+HLTH 212 HEALTH ASSESSMENT\

 The basic principles and skills of health assessment of individuals are taught along the continuum of age.
 This course uses a holistic approach with attention to cultural diversity.
 History taking, physical assessment, interview processes, and patient-teaching skills are learned and practiced.
 Medical terminology will be reinforced and emphasized.
 Laboratory experience is included in this course.
 Prerequisite or co-requisite: BIOL 211 or consent of the nursing department.
+If completing BIOL 211 as a co-requisite, withdrawal from BIOL 211 requires simultaneous withdrawal from HLTH 122.